goodgrid/document-data-extraction/README.md

     export default config
   ```
 - Open its properties and copy the endpoint url (https://[chosen name].cognitiveservices.azure.com/)
-- Paste the value between the quotes after `azureBaseUrl` and make sure it ends on a slash
+- Paste the value between the quotes after `azureBaseUrl`, and append `documentintelligence/`
 - Copy the first one of the two available API keys
 - Paste is between the quotes after `azureToken`